jvera01/COVID19_VAERS_ANALYSIS/README.md

 ## Machine Learning Classification ideas:

+Predict the chances of a patient to get (X) symptoms for (Y) Vaccine

 * Take a limited list of the most common symptoms, and convert them into numbers
 * Catagorize them based off of which vaccine
 * Find the most dense amount of cases based on age